jdwinkler/dbpedia_service/README.md

 3. Extracting basic statistics requires some additional parsing due to [1] if the column must be converted into an equivalent Python type (typically struct_time).

 4. Inserting new SPO tuples will also be slow due to the need to update the indices on the tables.
 May be avoidable by batching updates.

+5. A docker instance would be a better way to distribute this repository to avoid the need to modify any local postgres installation.

 If these issues are solved, I surmise scaling would involve using a distribute key-value store to fragement the database and its indices into something that can be held entirely in memory, then collating results (i.e. map/reduce).